rstacruz/rscss/Readme.md

 }
 ```

-But in general, avoid tag selectors whenever possible.
+But in general, use classnames and avoid tag selectors whenever possible.
+MDN [discourages](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS#Tag-categorized_rules_should_never_contain_a_child_selector.21) child selectors being used with tags.

 ### Variants